device42/Device42_HPSM_Sync/README.md

 Take the file `conf.sample` and rename it to `conf`.
 Then change the settings to correct ones.

 # HPSM Configuration
-Operator should has access to the REST API.
+Operator should have access to the REST API.
 API should allow 'Computer' and 'NetworkDevice' access with add/save actions.